Patsy Kelly: Teenage years

 In 1923, at age 13, she advanced from pupil to instructor, raking in $18 a week but coming home at nearly two or three in the morning.
 "So," Kelly once recalled, reminiscing about the years leading up to that, "Father Quinn, who knew about me and my tap, advised my mother to send me to dancing school.
 He thought perhaps that would get me interested in something besides baseball.
 It did.
 I liked the dancing and in time I began to teach in the school where I had just been studying."

 She performed in Frank Fay's act, first in a song-and-dance routine and later as Fay's comic foil.
 Her brother John W. (Willie) originally tried out for the job, but ultimately, it was Kelly who ended up landing the position at The Palace Theatre with Fay, while Willie went to work at the Waldorf Astoria, after being Fay's chauffeur for a spell.
 "My brother didn’t care.
 He thought it was sissy stuff, anyhow."
 In one routine, Kelly told Fay and the audience that she had been at the beauty parlor.
 Fay remarked, "And they didn't wait on you?"
-She remained with Fay for several seasons until Fay eventually dismissed her, either for refusing a proposal of marriage and for not calling him by his surname, or refusing to travel to England.
+She remained with Fay for several seasons until Fay eventually dismissed her, either for refusing a proposal of marriage, not calling him by his surname, or refusing to travel to England.